 Great coaches grow steadily in their emotional intelligence, in their social intelligence and in their understanding of how human systems work.
-Following completion of Module II, you will be invited to apply for advanced Cohorts, some taught by Patricia Burgin.
-These sessions are geared towards your business- and brand building, your work in helping corporate clients to build coaching cultures and towards higher levels of coaching mastery (Professional Certified Coach and Master Certified Coach).
+Following completion of Module II, you will be invited to participate in a Coaching

+Supervision Cohort with Patty Burgin and/or in Advanced Cohorts, taught by SeattleCoach Faculty Members.
+These sessions are geared towards higher levels of coaching mastery (Professional Certified Coach and Master Certified Coach).

-The first training group (we call them Cohorts) launched in the spring of 2008 and has been followed by thirty-two more.
+Our first training group (we call them Cohorts) launched in the spring of 2008 and has been followed by thirty-seven more.
 New Cohorts now launch twice a year.